ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 * Contributor – A member of the sample; identified by a unique identifier.
 * Record – A set of values for each contributor and period.
 * Target Period – The period currently undergoing data validation.
-* Target Variable – The variable of interest that the method is working on.
+* Target Variable – The variable of interest that the method is working on, the total or components as determined by the Amend Total variable.
 * Target Record – A contributor's record in the target period.
 * Predictive Value – A value used as a predictor for a contributor's target variable.
 * Predictive Record – The record containing a contributor's predictive value.